porrasm/reaktor-warehouse-app/README.md

 ## Notes

-- Pagination was not necessary but it speeded up the page loading times by a huge margin.
+- Pagination was not necessary but it speeded up the page rendering by a bit.
 Filtering became a necessity with pagination.
-- Currently the application stores the data received from the API in memory for reuse to allow instant page changing.
-This would become a problem with more products or categories.
-The solution is storing them in memory altogether or to assign a limit of how much memory can be used.
+- To allow for ultra fast speeds the backend caches the slow API content every 5 minutes ensuring it is always available fast and up to date
+- If I had more time the next few things I would implement would be a better deployment pipeline, split the main Listing component into separate ones and adopt some library for caching instead of using my own method